GiangHLe/knowledge/mathematics/Probability/Likelihood.md

 **"Likelihood"**: We maybe hear about this a lot, actually, everywhere, at least with me.
 In every book or every lectures that I learned, they mentioned and assumed that we already know what is it.

 Well, it is hard to say, the Likelihood is conditional probability in some case.
-In statistic, with the let see the definition of likelihood first (or the formula):
+In statistic, let see the definition of likelihood first (or the formula):

 $$ \mathcal{L}(\theta \mid x_1,\dots,x_n) = \prod_{i=1}^n f_\theta(x_i) $$